The Bread and Butter...

 In today's media landscape your content must be visual and shareable - mobile first!

-"...developing a comprehensive digital marketing strategy is a complex and time-consuming task, the three following steps are key...and will get you started and aiming in the direction for success."
+"...developing a comprehensive digital marketing strategy can be a time-consuming task.
+The three following steps are key"

 - 1. Clarify Objectives + Strategy